Gender Pay Gap 2024

 The Future

-We offer where practicable a high level of flexibility is in place to allow varied working patterns and encourage returnees.
+At The Hotel Folk we want to ensure all our colleagues have the opportunity to fully develop their career, regardless of their gender, background or education.
+We regularly conduct external benchmarking exercises and believe we compare favourably with the national averages for the hotel industry and commit to the aim of reducing our gender pay gap.
+We offer where practicable a high level of flexibility with regard to working patterns and encourage returnees.
 We believe it is right to ensure our policies and practices for this are fair.
-We are looking to improve the work life balance for our Folk which in turn would give rise to more flexibility in some areas which have in the past not been able to accommodate this, and as such have often not presented attractive career opportunities for women.
+We are looking to improve the work life balance for our folk which in turn would give rise to more flexibility in some areas which have in the past not been able to accommodate this, and as such have often not presented attractive career opportunities for women.
 We are not complacent about gender pay gap and will be actively reviewing decisions around our annual pay review and considering ways in which we can support more women to reach leadership roles.
+Every “Folk” has a part to play in contributing to The Hotel Folk success and we believe it is important that everyone is rewarded fairly for the performance of our business.

 Actions:

-2. To continue to encourage uptake of apprenticeships and our Chef Development Program for new recruits to the Kitchen and training our current chefs to further their careers.
+- To continue to encourage uptake of apprenticeships and our Chef Development Program for new recruits to the Kitchen and training our current chefs to further their careers.

-3. Undertake Hotel Folk engagement surveys and implement findings.
+- Undertake Hotel Folk engagement surveys and implement findings.

 Bonus Pay Gap